I Got My Hands on the Nothing Phone 1, and This Is Why I Like It

-What is the Nothing Phone 1?
-Does it rival the iPhone?
+The Nothing Phone 1 launched with a lot of hype this week, but what exactly is it?
 Should you buy one?
-I've been trying out the new phone and have found a lot to like, from its flashing LED "glyph" to its affordable price.
+And, does it rival Apple's iPhone?
+I've been trying out the new phone and have found plenty to like, from its flashing LED "glyph" to its affordable price.
 My full thoughts on the phone are now in our Nothing Phone 1 review, but here I'll put together an all-around explainer about what Nothing and this phone actually are.
-While a lack of US availability at launch is disappointing, this phone is an interesting midrange model for those of you wanting something a bit different from Apple's, Samsung's or Google's devices.
+While a lack of US availability at launch is disappointing, this phone is an interesting midrange model for those of you wanting a unique alternative to Apple, Samsung or Google phones.

 What is Nothing?